TOP TIP: SEND THANK YOU CARDS

 Filmmaking is a relatively old and traditional industry.
 The sort of huge revenue-generating, financially exploitable macro innovation doesn’t tend to happen in our bit of the industry, it’s in the physical tactile part of the industry (cameras, LED lights etc) or the bit where our creativity is injected directly into your eyeballs (distribution, metrics etc).
 We tend to be more micro-innovation; three good ideas in response to a brief or a client problem.
 One might argue that we could be developing our own IP, and we are, but it takes time and so is everyone else.
 Once you get past the point of shooting everything yourself then you need crew and crew are generally a fixed cost (see below).
 The key part of where we (and other production companies) differentiate is sector expertise, it is not pretty pictures.

 Top tip – differentiate.
 Find your niche.
-Ours has traditionally been agriculture and rail but is increasingly moving towards fast growth businesses (more on that later).
+Ours has traditionally been agriculture video production and rail but is increasingly moving towards fast growth businesses and startup video production (more on that later).

 Barriers to Entry